Silivri

-Silivri, formerly Selymbria (Greek: Σηλυμβρία), is a city and a district in Istanbul Province along the Sea of Marmara in Turkey, outside the urban core of Istanbul, containing many holiday and weekend homes for residents of the city.
+Silivri, formerly Selymbria (Greek: Σηλυμβρία), is a municipality and district of Istanbul Province, Turkey.
+Its population is 217,163 (2022).
+It lies along the Sea of Marmara, outside the urban core of Istanbul, containing many holiday and weekend homes for residents of the city.
 The largest settlement in the district is also named Silivri.

-Silivri is located bordering Büyükçekmece to the east, Çatalca to the north, Çorlu and Marmara Ereğli (both districts of Tekirdağ Province) to the west, Çerkezköy to the north-west (one of Tekirdağ Province) and with the Sea of Marmara to the south.
+Silivri is located bordering Büyükçekmece to the east, Çatalca to the north, Çorlu and Marmara Ereğlisi (both districts of Tekirdağ Province) to the west, Çerkezköy to the north-west (one of Tekirdağ Province) and with the Sea of Marmara to the south.
 It is, with an area of 858 km2, the second largest district of Istanbul Province after Çatalca.
 The seat of the district is the city of Silivri.

-The district consists of 8 towns and 18 villages.
-It has a population of 155,923 (2013 census) with 75,702 in the city of Silivri and the remaining in the surrounding towns and villages – listed below.

 Established in 2008, Turkey's most modern (and Europe's largest) prison complex is located 9 km west of Silivri.

 History

+Ancient

 Silivri, the ancient Greek Selymbria or Selybria (Σηλυ(μ)βρία), owed its historical importance to the natural harbor and its position on the major commercial roads.
 It was a colony of Megara founded on a steep 56 m high hill east of the bay, but excavations show that it was a Thracian settlement before it was a Greek colony.

 According to Strabo, the city's name is a combination of the name of the mythological founder of the city, Selus, and the Thracian word that Strabo thought was used for polis, "bria".
 This, however, did not mean polis, and had another meaning.